UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter4/Kaleidoscope-ch4.md

 #### JIT Engine
 The JIT engine itself is a class provided in the Kaleidoscope.Runtime library that wraps a Ubiquity.NET.Llvm OrcJIT engine.
-It is NOT dervied from that class as a JIT engine is created using a "Builder" or factory pattern.
+It is NOT derived from that class as a JIT engine is created using a "Builder" or factory pattern.
 So it is not possible to create a derived type using a builder.